Main property in package.json defines package entry point

-After finding the directory Node tries a couple of strategies to determining the entry point of the package.
-The entry point is the file that is to be loaded and its
+After finding the directory, Node tries a couple of strategies to determine the entry point of the package.
+The entry point is the file, whose

-exports object to be returned as the return value of the originating
+module.exports object is returned as the return value of a

 package.json file and checks if it contains a